Summertime is grill time!

 Slip the dough onto a preheated, hot (475-500) grill.
 I recommend oiling the grill before you preheat it.

-Flip it over after approximately 5 minutes.
+Flip it over the grilled focaccia after approximately 5 minutes.
 You want to see grill marks but not burnt bread.
 Then grill for another few minutes.
 Allow to cool a bit and cut and serve.